-Fair for Its Day: "That's My Boy?" not only presents an affluent middle-class black couple, but ends by revealing that Richie goes to school with the couple's kid — a somewhat risky line at a time when integrated schools were still controversial.
+Fair for Its Day: There were no main cast members of color on the show, but, particularly in later seasons, there were several African-American guest actors, in roles that were treated with total respect.
+"That's My Boy?" not only presents an affluent middle-class black couple, but ends by revealing that Richie goes to school with the couple's kid (and in fact the African-American boy gets better grades than Richie) — a somewhat risky line at a time when integrated schools were still controversial.

-"Funny Aneurysm" Moment: In "My Husband Is Not a Drunk," Rob becomes a Hypno Fool, with a bell making him act like a falling-down drunk.
+In "My Husband Is Not a Drunk", Rob becomes a Hypno Fool, with a bell making him act like a falling-down drunk.
 In 1974, Dick Van Dyke publicly admitted to having had a serious drinking problem for the preceding 25 years.

 Mondegreen: In the "Head of the Family" pilot, the Alan Brady character was originally named Alan Sturdy.
 This was changed for the series because it sounds like "Alan's Dirty".

 Nightmare Fuel: The final shot of Rob's nightmare in "It May Look Like a Walnut", with him being cornered by the crazed-eyed Laura, Mel, and Buddy (who possibly are actually aliens/transformed), is surprisingly freaky.

 Not So Crazy Anymore: in the episode The Plots Thicken, Rob is flabbergasted while talking to a funeral home on the phone.
 After he gets off, he tells Laura, "How do you like that?!
 They have a layaway plan.
 You pay now, and go later."
 Nowadays, many people prepay for their "final expenses" without a second thought.